Carve Out the Business Results You Need…

 I’d like to note that my husband (who may have been more excited about the theme than the boys) was completely on board.

 As we anticipated the upcoming event, we assumed our one-year-old and nearly-three-year-old boys would NOT be able to help with the actual carving, and thought we had a solid game-plan:

 - Cover EVERYTHING in the general area with plastic garbage bags.

 - Get out all of our carving utensils (knife, scooper, and scraper), while still keeping them away from the kids.

 - Added bonus: Backup support (aka grandparents) present.

-After beginning, we realized some of the challenges we had overlooked.
-The first was keeping our boys preoccupied, but still involved in the process, while we handled the “power tools”.
+After beginning, we realized some of the challenges we had overlooked, much like getting the business results you desire.
+The first was keeping our boys preoccupied but still involved in the process, while we handled the “power tools”.
 Keeping a one-year-old and nearly-three-year-old “on track” for longer than 2 seconds can be… challenging.

 The grandparents swooped in to suggest letting them play with the pumpkin seeds and innards.
 And it was a hit!

 We gave each of them a bowl and spoons and let them squish, squash and get goop all over our covered floor.
 While they played, my husband and I were able to scoop, slice, and carve our superhero pumpkins.

 In the end, everyone was happy.
 We got our pumpkins carved and, if I do say so myself, they look fantastic.
 On top of that, it was a (relatively) mess-free and (totally) injury-free process.